pareto-digital/OptionsBacktesting/README.md

-# Options Backtesting (example from 2016-2021, repo data only covers 2021)
+# Options Backtesting <br/>
+Example chart below shows results from 2016-2021, repo only contains data from 2021 so that viwers can test the code

 ## Strategy description